 In So Much Water So Close To Home Carver takes a close look at marriage, and the loneliness and lack of trust or despondency that can occur between two people.
-The story begins with Stuart at the kitchen table having his dinner.
+Taken from his What We Talk About When We Talk About Love collection the story begins with Stuart at the kitchen table having his dinner.
 His wife Claire, who narrates the story, lets the reader know immediately that there is some distance between her and her husband.
 Stuart asks Claire what she is staring at, but Claire is unaware of the fact that she is staring.
 Claire is staring, probably in disbelief at Stuart, because she is aware that while he was on his fishing trip with his friends he came across the body of a girl in the water.
 Instead of calling the authorities immediately Stuart and his friends decided to continue with their fishing and drinking and only when they were leaving (three days later) did they notify the police.
 The girl’s death (murder) is all over the newspapers and Stuart and his friends are named as the people who found the body.

 Stuart’s mother rings but Stuart doesn’t want to talk to her, again Carver giving the illusion of distance, this time with his mother.
 Despite this Claire still tries to talk to Stuart about the girl’s death.
 She can’t believe that he didn’t contact the police as soon as he and his friends found the body.
 Stuart however doesn’t want to discuss it and goes out to the backyard.
 While he is in the backyard Claire standing at the kitchen sink, pushes all the dishes onto the floor.
 She knows that Stuart has heard the dishes crashing onto the ground, but he remains silent in the backyard, mirroring his initial silence when discovering the dead girl.